BonsaiDen/JavaScript-Garden/doc/en/function/closures.md

 One of JavaScript's most powerful features is the availability of *closures*, this means that scopes **always** keep access to the outer scope they were defined in.
-Since the only scope that JavaScript has is the [function scope](#function.scopes), all functions, by default, act as closures.
+Since the only scoping that JavaScript has is [function scope](#function.scopes), all functions, by default, act as closures.

-### Emulating Private Variables
+### Emulating private variables

     function Counter(start) {
         var count = start;